remiel-undead/stellafracta.com/index.md

 I develop the alcohol drinking culture, get you drunk, entertain you, educate you.

-Wine Seminars, tastings, bar, parties.
+Wine seminars, tastings, bar, parties.

 ✍️ [Sommelier by Love, Bartender by Call.
 Why I Don’t Teach People How to Drink Anymore](https://dzen.ru/a/ZM4iZStKUm7-hwSO)